5 Ways to Determine Your Most Fertile Days to Conceive

 1. Evaluate cervical mucus

 Your body will give you signs to let you know when you are about to ovulate.
-You just have to know what you’re looking for.
+You just have to know how to look for fertile ovulation discharge.
 Cervical mucus changes and becomes more apparent as you get closer to your fertile window.
 Here are a few things to look for:

 - After your period days – You may not notice any cervical mucus (dry days).
 You are not fertile yet, so hang tight.